 No one should ever have to suffer the agony of a severe burn caused by someone else’s poor decisions or dangerous actions.
-If a catastrophe does occur, however, then burn victims have rights to compensation that our attorneys can help protect.
+If a catastrophe does occur, however, then burn victims have rights to compensation that our Bronx personal injury lawyers can help protect.
 At Jacoby & Meyers, LLP, we fight to hold individuals and companies accountable for causing an innocent person’s severe burns.
 Call our Bronx office today at (718) 294-0813 for a free case evaluation.

 A Bronx Law Firm for Burn Victims

 Jacoby & Meyers, LLP is a New York law firm that represents Bronx residents who have suffered tragic injuries because of someone else’s poor decisions or dangerous actions.
 We exclusively represent victims of preventable injuries, because we believe no one should go without experienced, diligent legal representation after some other individual’s or company’s careless, reckless, or intentionally-harmful conduct upends their lives.

 We are a New York City law firm with deep roots in the Bronx.
 It’s not just that many of our attorneys are also die-hard Yankees fans.
 It’s that our team lives here, too.
 We opened our office at 656 East Fordham Road (near the Botanical Garden) because the Bronx is our community, and we believe our Bronx clients, especially those struggling with the tragic aftermath of a severe burn injury, deserve a lawyer who lives and works in their community.